ava-labs/avalanche-docs/docs/subnets/fuji-deployment.md

 :::

 As part of the return of `subnet-cli wizard`, a `Subnet ID` value will be returned which will be needed in next step.
+See [here](./subnet-cli.md#subnet-cli-wizard) for more detailed logs.

 ## Add New Subnet to Node Whitelist